 Which Font Should Be Used For Headings?

-When it comes to the heading font, there is no one-size-fits-all answer.
-However, a popular choice is Helvetica Neue or Arial Narrow Bold.
-These fonts are suitable for both general and technical headings and are easy to read at a glance.
+In contrast, sans-serif fonts like Arial or Helvetica offer a more modern and clean aesthetic.
+A popular choice is Helvetica Neue or Arial Narrow Bold.
+These fonts are suitable for general and technical headings and are easy to read.

 Conclusion